Vascular Plants of North Carolina

 AuthorMichaux

-DistributionWidely scattered over most of the Piedmont, north only to Alamance, Guilford, and Davie counties, and in the southeastern Mountains.
+DistributionWidely scattered over most of the Piedmont, north to Alamance, Guilford, and Davie counties, and in the southeastern Mountains.
 As this species is not known from VA, the species is probably truly absent from the extreme northern Piedmont and northern Mountains.
-It does not occur in the Coastal Plain.
+It does not occur in the Coastal Plain, except for a single 1981 specimen at NCU from Harrison's Creek in Pender County, a location known for rich, higher PH soil and other Piedmont disjuncts.

-This is a globally scarce species of the Southern states, ranging from central NC and western TN south to southern AL and LA.
+This is a globally scarce species of the Southern states, ranging from central NC and western TN south to southern AL, MS, and LA.

 AbundanceRare in the southern Piedmont and adjacent southeastern Mountains, from Montgomery and Richmond counties west to McDowell and Henderson counties.
-Very rare north to Chatham, and Davie counties, where probably mostly of historical occurrence.
+Very rare north to Guilford and Davie counties.
+Specimens at NCU are all prior to 1962, except for Rutherford County (2005, 2011).
+A single record from the outer Coastal Plain in 1981.
 This is a Significantly Rare species.
 The NCNHP has 18 records, but only about half of these are current, and only about one-half dozen are anything other than of poor quality.

 HabitatThis is a species that requires high pH soil, in moist and shaded conditions.
 Thus, most sites are in Basic Mesic Forests, but a few might be in Basic Oak-Hickory Forest or in adjacent rich bottomland forests.